MUSSLES/sspipeline/example/README.md

 bash bootstrap.sh run
 ```

 Note that if you want to play around with the parameters with which the example uses to fit the data set, check out this [file](configs/config.json).
-See more in the [customization](#customization) section.
+See more in the [Customization](#customization) section.

 ## Customization